hmistry/rubygsoc/application.md

 ## Anything else we should know?

-This is an umbrella project that has successfully overseen GSoC projects across the Ruby ecosystem over the summers.
+This is an umbrella project that has successfully overseen GSoC projects across the Ruby ecosystem over the summers for 4 years.
-We've also been successful in converting former students to mentors, which is an incredible fulfilling experience.
+We've also been successful in converting former students to mentors and contributors, which is an incredible fulfilling experience.